SimBotBiz/Godot-SBBAds/README.md

 ⚠ *This project is in alpha state, use at your own risk, you have been warned!* ⚠

-If you need something more complete and stable please check this awsome module from Kloder Games -> [https://github.com/kloder-games/godot-admob](https://github.com/kloder-games/godot-admob)
+If you need something more complete and stable please check this awesome module from Kloder Games -> [https://github.com/kloder-games/godot-admob](https://github.com/kloder-games/godot-admob)

 ## Key features over similar godot modules